Barid: Background

 The Muslim barid was apparently based upon the courier organizations of their predecessors, the Byzantines and Sassanids.
 Postal systems had been present in the Middle East throughout Antiquity, with several pre-Islamic states having operated their own services.
 A local tradition of obliging the population living next to roads to carry the luggage of passing soldiers and officials, or of having the entire population contribute pack animals to the state as in Ptolemaic Egypt, has been documented since at least the time of the Achaemenid Empire and had been enforced by Roman legislation in the 4th century.

 Umayyads

-The barid operated from Umayyad times, with credit for its development being given to the first Umayyad caliph Mu'awiyah ibn Abi Sufyan (r.
+The barid operated from Umayyad times, with credit for its development being given to the first Umayyad caliph Mu'awiya I (r.
 661–680).
-Mu'awiyah's successor Abd al-Malik ibn Marwan (r.
+Mu'awiya's successor Abd al-Malik ibn Marwan (r.
 685–705) strengthened the organization, making additional improvements to it after the end of the Second Fitna.
 The Umayyads created a diwan or government department to manage the system and a separate budget was allocated for its costs.